Henry D. Dement: Biography

 Henry Dodge Dement was born in Galena, Illinois, on October 10, 1840.
 He was the grandson of Henry Dodge through his mother Mary.
 His father, John Dement, was also a prominent politician.
 Dement attended Rock River Seminary in Mount Morris, Illinois, then at Sinsinawa Mound College in Sinsinawa, Wisconsin, and the Dixon Collegiate Institute in Dixon, Illinois.
 Before he could graduate, the Civil War broke out and Dement enlisted with Company A of the 13th Illinois Volunteer Infantry Regiment.
 He was commissioned second lieutenant on April 20, 1861, then as first lieutenant that July.
 He served in the Department of the West, then later fought at the Battle of Chickasaw Bayou.
 His regiment fought at the Battle of Arkansas Post and participated in the Siege of Vicksburg.
 On February 3, 1863, Dement was named a captain.
 His final war duty was the Jackson Expedition; he then left the service in August 1863.

 Dement returned to Dixon to form a plow manufacturing company with William Todd.
 In 1870, he left the business to start to manufacture flax bags for cotton bales.
 In 1872, Dement was elected to the Illinois House of Representatives as a Republican.
 He served two two-year terms there, then was elected to the Illinois Senate, again serving two terms.
 In 1880, the Republicans nominated Dement as the Illinois Secretary of State.
 He was elected and served two four-year terms.
+While Secretary of State, Dement was known to hunt pigeons from the roof of the State House with a shotgun.
 After this office, he served as head of the Joliet Penitentiary.
 Dement found his business affairs in disarray by this point and accepted a position as a post office inspector, which he held for fourteen years.
 He retired to Wilmette, Illinois.

 Dement married Mary F. Williams on October 20, 1864.
 They had at least six children, though only four daughters reached adulthood.
 Dement was a Presbyterian.
 He died in Memphis, Tennessee, on July 13, 1927.